MackPI/UProgrammer-Firmware/README.md

 # UProgrammer-Firmware
 Firmware for universal programmer based on ESP-12E and Espressif API

-Version  00B
+Version  00D

-This version is testing basic understanding of the API, and file structure.
+This version adds functionality to test ADC and SigmaDelta .
-Created a simple serial menu in the file simple_serial.c.
-The new code puts up a simple menu, accepts input, and displays current connection status.
+Updated simple serial menu in the file simple_serial.c.
+The new code puts up adds a few commands to the simple menu.
+Added files to impliment Sigma Delta testing

 The code is very poorly documented and a only few helper functions have been abstracted.